+Was wondering if a principle for Versioning and a principle for Sorting are needed?

 1. Scope

-This policy document presents a set of common design principles for developing Web APIs.
+This OGC document presents a set of common design principles for developing OGC Web API standards

-The design of common elements of OGC Web APIs should follow a common pattern to ensure easy adoption.
+The use of agreed to common elements and principals for OGC Web APIs allows for a common pattern to ensure consistency of OGC Web APIs, enhanced interoperability, and easier adoption.

-There are common design principles in main-stream IT that should be adopted to ease the adoption of OGC Web APIs.
+There are common design principles in main-stream IT that should be adopted to ease the development, adoption, and use of OGC Web APIs.

-But still, there are some aspects that would need to be agreed upon to ensure seamless APIs for different thematic topics in OGC.
+Even so there are some aspects related to OGC Web API specification that need to be agreed upon to ensure consistent APIs for different geospatial technology, information domains, and thematic topics currently used in the OGC.

-In particular avoid that APIs are fundamentally different to access, process and manage different kinds of geospatial resources such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.
+In particular, the goal is to avoid as much as possible OGCAPIs that are fundamentally different for accessing, processing and managing different geospatial resources such as Features, Maps, Tiles, Coverages, Observations, Processes, etc.

 2. Conformance

-This policy defines a series of policy requirements for OGC API standards.
+This OGC Architecture Board Position Document defines a series of requirements for developing and documenting OGC API standards.

-Conformance with this policy shall be checked manually through review, or through automation where possible.
+Conformance with this policy shall be checked manually through review or through automation where possible.

-A checklist is provided for each Standards Working Group (SWG) to document how it complies with the guidelines and if any exemptions to the guidelines apply.
+A checklist is provided to each active Standards Working Group (SWG) to document how any OGC Web API being developed or revised complies with the guidelines and if any exemptions to the guidelines apply.

-Completed checklists are to be reviewed by the OAB in order for candidate standards to be considered for Public Requests for Comment (RFC).
+Completed checklists are to be reviewed by the OAB as part of the process for a candidate OGC Web API specification to be considered for Public Request for Comment (RFC).

 6. Guidelines